shrysr/hugo-sr/content/about.md

 included a fairly detailed chronological work history and also have a few commendations from people I've worked with.

-I do have accounts on Mastodon and Twitter (and perhaps others that I've forgotten about), but I never seem to find the inclination to look at them much.
+I do have accounts on Mastodon (and perhaps others that I've forgotten about), but I never seem to find the inclination to look at them much.
 On ocassion, I also tend to hang out around #emacs and other channels on the Libera network (IRC), and in particular in the [EmacsChannel](https://www.emacswiki.org/emacs/EmacsChannel) on IRC.